Topology-based Representative Datasets to Reduce Neural Network Training Resources: The Perceptron Case

-In this section, two experiments ((1) and (2)) are provided for the perceptron case, to support our results and illustrate the usefulness of our method.
-In experiment (1), two interlaced solid torus are sampled and, in (2), the Iris dataset is considered.
-In both experiments, the perceptron is initiated with the same weight and trained with three different datasets: the original dataset, a dominating dataset (which is the output of Algorithm \ref{algo}) and a random dataset of the same size as the dominating dataset.
-These experiments support that a perceptron trained with representative datasets give similar accuracy than a perceptron trained with the original dataset.
-Besides, we show that the training time, in the case of the gradient descent training, is lower when using a representative dataset, and the convergence, in the case of stochastic gradient descent, is, generally, faster.
-Furthermore, computed bottleneck and Hausdorff distance are, respectively, lower and upper bounds of the Gromov-Hausdorff distance which is our estimator of representativeness.
+In this section, two experiments are provided to support our theoretical results for the perceptron case and to illustrate the usefulness of our method.
+In the first experiment (Subsection~\ref{sec:syn_perceptron}), several synthetic datasets are presented showing different possible casuistics.
+In the second experiment (Subsection \ref{subsec:exp2}), the Iris dataset is considered.

+Besides, in the first experiment, random weight initialization is considered and the holdout procedure is applied (i.e. the datasets were split into training and test set) to test the generalization capabilities.
+In the other experiment, the perceptron is initiated with random weights and trained with three different datasets: the original dataset, a representative dataset (being the output of Algorithm \ref{algo}) and a random dataset of the same size as the size of the representative dataset \edu{but the perceptrons are evaluated on the original dataset}.
+These experiments support that a perceptron trained with representative datasets gets similar accuracy to a perceptron trained with the original dataset.
+Besides, we show that the training time, in the case of the gradient descent training, is lower when using a representative dataset, and that representative datasets ensure good performance while the random dataset provides no guarantees.
+The implementation of the methodology presented here can be consulted online in \url{https://github.com/Cimagroup/Experiments-Representative-datasets}.